 Remember how awesome that new 72-inch flat-screen TV looked in your living room?
 You get the same impression from the new 10.2-inch command screen in the 2016 BMW X6.
 This high-resolution display sits high in the dash, crisply renders navigation, entertainment info and more, and looks elegant even when off.

 BMW ULTIMATE SERVICE

-Like all new BMWs, the 2015 X6 includes four years/50,000 miles of complimentary factory-scheduled maintenance.
+With cars getting more and more complicated, it's nice to have something like BMW Ultimate Service, which grants four years/50,000 miles of complimentary factory-scheduled maintenance to the 2016 X6.
 The plan also includes four years/unlimited miles of roadside assistance.
 Together, they combine cost savings and peace of mind.

 Under the Hood